Sociolinguistics for Eng Lang

 Builds upon the principles presented in General Linguistics and applies them in the analysis of further topics such as writing systems, language comparison and change, language acquisition and learning, and artificial and non-human communication systems.

-An introduction to sociolinguistics, the study of the relationship between language and society.
-Readings, lectures and discussions will focus on variation at all levels of language and how this variation helps to create and is created by a multitude of factors with possible educational, political and social repercussions.
+An introduction to sociocultural or anthropological linguistics, the study of the relationship between language, culture, and society.
+Readings, lectures, and discussions will focus on variation at all levels of language and how this variation helps to create diversity and is itself created by a multitude of factors with possible educational, political, cultural, and social repercussions.

 The Origin of Language